+It so happened that Maxwell's equations have other problems with moving observers: charged particles in motion produce magnetic fields while stationary ones don't.
+Depending on whether I am standing next to a proton or moving by one at a constant rate, I will see it produce different fields.
+This may not seem like a profound problem, but it puzzled Einstein and would eventually lead him to solve the mystery of Mercury-and in the process overturn how we understand the nature of time and space.
 The reason this is so puzzling is that the Relativity Principle, which has its origins in Galileo's efforts to prove that the Earth can move without us feeling it, states that there is no experiment that can reveal whether a person is at rest or in constant, uniform motion.
 This principle must be true since even when we are at rest in a laboratory, any experiment we do there is really flying at tremendous speeds as the Earth hurtles through space.
 Everything is always in motion relative to something.
-But Maxwell's laws don't satisfy this principle.
+But Maxwell's laws do not satisfy this principle.

 Let's say I hold two protons while standing inside a rocket moving at a constant speed.
 I open my hand and, because we are at rest with respect to one another, all I see is a repulsive electric force between them (their like charges repel).
 They fly apart and take exactly one second to hit the surrounding wall.
 But to a friend standing outside the rocket, she sees me and the two protons in motion.
 There is now an additional magnetic force of attraction between the protons that causes them to move apart slower.
 By her watch, the same protons now take two seconds to hit the wall.
 But by the Relativity Principle we can't both be correct; otherwise, measuring the time it takes the protons to fly apart would be a simple test to determine who was in motion and who was not.
 Einstein found that both observers could be correct, provided that time passes differently for people at different velocities.
-Moving clocks run slowly compared to those at rest, and the closer they approach the speed of light the slower time runs.
+Moving clocks run slowly compared to those at rest; the closer they approach the speed of light the slower time runs.
 The answer to Einstein's original question is the reason a person moving at the speed of light sees a light wave stop waving is because time has stopped altogether.

 Einstein was not the first to propose a solution where space and time were relative.
-Henri Poincare, the French mathematician and philosopher had done so in his book, La Science et l'hypothese which was widely read among the intelligentsia of turn-of-the-century Europe.
+Henri Poincare, the French mathematician and philosopher had done so in his book La Science et l'hypothese, which was widely read among the intelligentsia of turn-of-the-century Europe.
 Einstein was influenced by Poincare (as apparently was the artist Pablo Picasso).
-Einstein, however, took these radical ideas to their natural mathematical conclusions and had the courage to declare that this is how reality works no matter how much it might disagree with common sense (common sense, according to Einstein, being just the collection of prejudices someone acquires by the time they are 18).
+Einstein, however, took these radical ideas to their natural mathematical conclusions and had the courage to declare that this is how reality works-no matter how much it might disagree with common sense (common sense, according to Einstein, being just the collection of prejudices someone acquires by the time they are 18).